 UFO?
-Mystery Object Drops Across The Sky Seconds At Heathrow Airport, Is This Connected to Another Sighting?
+Mystery Object Drops Across The Sky At Heathrow Airport, Is This Connected to Another Sighting?

 A mystery object was spotted flying across the Heathrow Airport last Sunday.

 It was captured via Airlive and the clip was later posted on YouTube.
-Cameras are setup all over major international airports in the London Borough.
+Cameras are set up all over major international airports in the London Borough.

 In a tweet, Airlive described the shining object as a “shooting star.”